Scientific Name: Cinchona spp. (C. officinalis, C. ledgeriana, C. succirubra).

 As is often the case with either natural or synthetic drugs, the more powerful the medicine the more likely there will be harmful side effects.

-The possible side effects and complications from even moderate use of the two most potent alkaloids of cinchona—quinine and quinidine—are as follows: blood disorders such as hypoglycaemia and blood thinning, hepatitis, vertigo, hearing loss, and heart trouble.
+The possible side effects and complications from even moderate use of the two most potent alkaloids of cinchona—quinine and quinidine—are as follows: blood disorders such as hypoglycemia and blood thinning, hepatitis, vertigo, hearing loss, and heart trouble.
 The elderly are particularly sensitive to these complications.
 For this reason, artesunate, a proprietary pharmaceutical, as well as some other medicinal herbs are currently being tested as alternatives to quinine.

 The alkaloids contained in cinchona bark are powerful drugs and any person taking cinchona should be under medical supervision.
 Note that ingestion of pure cinchona bark can be fatal.
 An early sign of toxic dosage is tinnitus (ringing in the ears).